-There were no amounts due to or from related parties as of July 31, 2018 and 2017 that are not separately or previously disclosed.
+There were no amounts due to or from related parties as of July 31, 2019 and 2018 that are not separately or previously disclosed.

-NOTE 18 - Employee Benefit Plan
+NOTE 16 - Employee Benefit Plan

 The Company sponsors a 401(k) defined contribution plan covering its eligible employees.
 The plan is available to all U.S. employees who meet minimum age and service requirements and provides employees with tax deferred salary deductions and alternative investment options.
 The Company matches 20% of employee contributions up to 15% of employee salary deferral.
-The Company recognized expenses of \$0.9 million for the years ended July 31, 2018, 2017 and \$0.8 million for the year ended July 31, 2016, respectively, related to this plan.
+The Company recognized expenses of \$1.7 million for the year ended July 31, 2019, and \$0.9 million for the years ended July 31, 2018 and 2017, respectively, related to this plan.

 The Company also sponsors an additional defined contribution plan for its U.K. employees, which is available to all U.K. employees who meet minimum service requirements.
 The Company matches up to 5% of employee contributions.
-The Company recognized expenses of \$0.7 million, for the years ended July 31, 2018 and 2017, and \$0.6 million for the year ended July 31, 2016, related to this plan.
+The Company recognized expenses of \$0.9 million, for the year ended July 31, 2019, and \$0.7 million for the years ended July 31, 2017, respectively, related to this plan.

-NOTE 19 - Quarterly Financial Information (Unaudited)(1)
+NOTE 17 - Quarterly Financial Information (Unaudited)(1)